-An important consideration in applying AL for 3D object detection is how to measure the annotation cost.
-Previous works measure the annotation cost either by the number of annotated frames \cite{kao2018localization, aghdam2019active, yuan2021multiple} or the number of annotated bounding boxes \cite{desai2020towards, gao2020consistency}.
-The former is inaccurate as different frames contain different number of objects and the actual annotation cost can differ significantly.
-The latter ignores the fact that even an almost empty frame takes time for the annotator to look for objects of interest.
-We thus consider a more realistic setting where both the cost for annotating a frame and a 3D bounding box are taken into consideration.
+{Another important consideration when applying active learning (AL) to 3D object detection is how to accurately measure annotation cost.
+Previous studies have measured this cost either by the number of annotated frames \cite{kao2018localization, aghdam2019active, yuan2021multiple} or by the number of annotated bounding boxes \cite{desai2020towards, gao2020consistency}.
+The former is imprecise, as different frames can contain varying numbers of objects, leading to significantly different annotation costs.
+The latter overlooks the fact that even nearly empty frames require time for the annotator to search for objects of interest.
+To address these limitations, we consider a more realistic scenario that accounts for both the cost of annotating a frame and the cost of annotating a 3D bounding box.}

-Finally, we look into the cold-start problem of AL, \ie, the first batch of samples are usually randomly selected (as a trained model is not available for active selection of the initial batch) \cite{gao2020consistency} and results in sub-optimal solution.
-We show that the proposed acquisition function can effectively provides a warm-start for the AL cycles.

 Our contributions can be summarized as below: